 Nestled in the heart of some of America's best outdoor adventures, it's no surprise Asheville is home to outfitters for all your camping, outdoors, hunting and fishing shopping needs.See shops

 Fun, fashionable and carefree!
 That's what clothing should be.
 We feature the most comfortable and unique clothing, accessories and shoes: Flax, Angelheart, Only One, Joan Vass, Eileen Fisher, Blue Fish, Birkenstock, and more! …more

 We're looking forward to serving outdoor enthusiasts with our selection of mountain bikes, fishing gear and high-tech GPS electronic safety devices.

-Featuring handmade jewelry, pottery, ironwork, glass, baskets, prints, and much more from members of the Southern Highland Craft Guild, recognized worldwide for excellence in craftsmanship and design for over 75 years. …more
+Click here for information regarding the Government shutdown and its effect on the Folk Art Center.
+Featuring handmade jewelry, pottery, ironwork, glass, baskets, prints, and much more from members of the Southern Highland Craft Guild, recognized …more

 Contemporary Southern Folk Art, including painting North Carolina wood-fired pottery, wood carving & jewelry.
 They also provide innovative custom picture framing solutions for the enhancement of your fine art.
 Throw in a generous helping of whimsy, …more

 There is no place quite like the Antique Tobacco Barn in Asheville.
 It’s everyone’s favorite eclectic shopping experience and has repeatedly been voted best place to buy antiques in Western North Carolina.
 Featuring 77,000 square feet of filled up …more